Moving In or Out of an Apartment in North Vancouver: Elevator and Strata Tips

 3. Floor Level

-Higher floors increase loading and unloading time.
+Higher floors increase loading and unloading time, particularly if elevator windows are limited.

 4. Item Volume

-More furniture and boxes require additional labor.
+More furniture and boxes require additional labor time and potentially a larger vehicle.

 5. Time Restrictions